 Please remember that the PMES server is only used for reporting.
 It is not used to deploy PowerMAN and has no role in the active management of the client software.
 This must be done using the appropriate deployment and management software as described in the PowerMAN Installation and Administration Guide.

 We strongly recommend that you read this entire guide before commencing a PowerMAN Enterprise Server deployment.

-New in PowerMAN Enterprise Server v5.2
+New in PowerMAN Enterprise Server v5.3

-The PowerMAN Enterprise Server v5.2 release includes:
+The PowerMAN Enterprise Server v5.3 includes several new features.
+These include: